-Despite the dangers on the horizon, London, as a global center for theater, music, and the visual and performing arts, has few rivals.
-A variety of international restaurants and a revival of traditional cooking had put an end to a century of jokes about bland English food, and Britain now produces about 700 different kinds of cheeses –100 more than France.
-While prices have risen, high-end restaurants are likely to adapt, but with international chefs at the more affordable restaurants facing Brexit heat, the small multi-ethnic places may soon be harder to find outside London.
+London, as a global center for theater, music, and the visual and performing arts, still has few rivals, and the wide variety of international restaurants and the revival of traditional cooking have put an end to a century of jokes about bland English food.

-Brexit-related increases in hatred notwithstanding, queer lives have improved astoundingly from just a few decades ago - compared to the darkest years between the late Victorian era prosecution of Oscar Wilde and the post-WWII suicide of Alan Turing.
-The LGBT scene of recent years has ranked among the best in the world, with a vast array of bars, pubs, clubs, cafes and saunas serving the community day or night - but queer businesses are now being squeezed out at alarming rates.
-While we currently list about one hundred social gathering places, over 150 others have closed in recent years, as people feel more at ease in the mainsteam, and as rental prices soar.
+In general, queer lives have improved astoundingly of late, compared to the dark years between the late Victorian era prosecution of Oscar Wilde and the post-WWII suicide of Alan Turing.
+The LGBT scene had ranked among the best in the world, with a vast array of bars, pubs, clubs, cafes and saunas serving the community day or night (see our events listings) - but queer businesses are increasingly being squeezed out by ever-higher rents.
+We currently list about one hundred social gathering places, but over 130 others have closed in recent years, as people feel ever more at ease at mainsteam clubs.

 Gatwick and Heathrow airports get most international arrivals.
 Express trains from Heathrow to Paddington Station take 15 minutes.
 The Gatwick Express takes 30 minute to Victoria Station.
 Tickets can be bought online or on the train.
 A return ticket is good for up to 30 days.

 Stansted Airport has an express train to Liverpool Street Station or buses to Victoria Station.
 Luton Airport has a free shuttle bus to Luton Parkway Station, where you can catch a train to Kings Cross/St. Pancreas Station.

 Eurostar trains from Europe arrive at Waterloo station.